Department of Visual and Material Culture

 Dr. Roni Amir received her Ph.D. in Art History and Archaeology from the Hebrew University of Jerusalem in 2009.
 She currently teaches in Bezalel and has been the head of the Academic Department at Emuna Ephrata – Academic College of Education for Art since 1996.
 Dr. Amir is an archaeologist and historian by training, who specializes in ancient Egyptian, Greek, Roman She teaches courses in History of Art, Ancient Architecture, Mythologies and Archetypes as well as Visual Art.
 The author has published articles about Ancient Synagogues, ceramics from varied archeological sites, and Roman and Byzantine mosaics.

-Asher Arnon is a senior lecturer in visual communications and interdisciplinary studies at the Bezalel Art and Design Academy in Jerusalem.
-He has degrees in graphic design (B.Des) from Bezalel Academy of Arts and Design, an MA degree in architecture and urban culture from the Universitat Politecnica de Catalunya in Barcelona and a PhD in audiovisual installation art from the Music Technology and Innovation Institute for Sonic Creativity (MTI2) at De Montfort University in Leicester, UK.
+Asher Arnon is a professor of creative arts at the Bezalel Art and Design Academy in Jerusalem, Israel.
+He has degrees in graphic design (B.Des) from Bezalel Academy, an MA degree in architecture and urban culture from the Universitat Politecnica de Catalunya in Barcelona, Spain and a PhD degree in audiovisual installation art from the Music Technology and Innovation – Institute for Sonic Creativity (MTI2) at De Montfort University in Leicester, UK.
 He also studied in the jazz department of the Rimon School of Jazz & Contemporary Music in Israel.

 Based on his interdisciplinary background, Asher’s creative work spans a wide range of commercial and artistic projects in diverse formats comprising printed and digital media, urban design and installations.
 In recent years, his practical and theoretical research focuses on synergetic interrelations between image and music and the notion of ‘place’, emphasising the experience-interpretation continuum manifested by orientation through spatial-visual-sonic artefacts.